Wednesday, May 22, 2024

 ‘Fregar los platos!’

-‘Cual es nombre del retaurante?’
+‘Cual es nombre del restaurante?’

 Carolina simply smiled, as much of what he said was gibberish to her—as was her speech to him.
 But they could make out little bits here and there, and Antonio was surprised at how they could already communicate on some level.